RohanAlexander/telling_stories_with_data/_book/03-r_essentials.md

 ## Getting started

 We will now start going through some code.
-It is important that you actively write this all out yourself.
+It is important to actively write this all out yourself.

-While working line-by-line in the console is fine, it is easier to write out a whole script that can then be executed.
-We will do this by making an R Script.
-To do this go to: File -> New File -> R Script.
+While working line-by-line in the console is fine, it is easier to write out a whole script that can then be run.
+We will do this by making an R Script ('File' -> 'New File' -> 'R Script').
 The console pane will fall to the bottom left and an R Script will open in the top left.
 We will write some code that will get all of the Australian federal politicians and then construct a small table about the genders of the prime ministers.

-(Some of this code will not make sense at this stage, but just type it all out to get in the habit and then run it.
+Some of this code will not make sense at this stage, but just type it all out to get in the habit and then run it.
 To run the whole script, we can click 'Run' or we can highlight certain lines and then click 'Run' to just run those lines.

 ```r